neozhaoliang/surround-view-system-introduction/doc/en.md

 <img style="margin:0px auto;display:block" width=600 src="./img/choose_front.png"/>

-The script for setting up the points[这里](https://github.com/neozhaoliang/surround-view-system-introduction/blob/master/surround_view/param_settings.py#L40)。
+The script for setting up the points is [here](https://github.com/neozhaoliang/surround-view-system-introduction/blob/master/surround_view/param_settings.py#L40)。

 These four points can be freely set, but you need to manually modify their pixel coordinates in the bird's-eye view in the program.
-When you click on these four points in the corrected image, OpenCV will calculate a perspective transformation matrix based on the correspondence between their pixel coordinates in the corrected image and their corresponding coordinates in the bird's-eye view.
+When you click on these four points in the corrected image, OpenCV will calculate a perspective transformation matrix based on the correspondence between their pixel coordinates in the corrected image and their corresponding coordinates in the bird view.
 The principle used here is that a perspective transformation can be uniquely determined by four corresponding points (four points can give eight equations, from which the eight unknowns in the perspective matrix can be solved.
 Note that the last component of the perspective matrix is always fixed to 1).

-If you accidentally clicked the wrong point, you can press the d key to delete the last selected point.
+If you accidentally click the wrong point, you can press the d key to delete the last selected point.
 After selecting the four points, press Enter, and the program will display the resulting bird's-eye view image:

 <img style="margin:0px auto;display:block" width=600 src="./img/front_proj.png"/>